KStateMachine/kstatemachine/docs/index.md

 You can define your own matchers by subclassing `EventMatcher` class.

+## Event

+All events that can be processed by the library are subclassed from `Event` class.
+User defined events often contain properties that serve like data inputs for your StateMachine.

+Conceptually events notify a StateMachine about out world changes.
+Generally it is not recommends to confuse them with commands, see [do not section](#do-not) for details.

+### Event processing

+When a StateMachine is created configured and started it is ready to process incoming events.
+It is done with `processEvent()` functions family.

+* `processEvent()` - suspendable version
+* `processEventBlocking()` - blocking version.
+Not suspendable, uses `kotlinx.coroutines.runBlocking`
+  internally if you use StateMachine with coroutines support.
+Or just runs code in-place for StdLib StateMachine instance.
+* `processEventByLaunch()` - (available in `kstatemachine-coroutines` artifact) Not suspendable, uses StateMachine's `CouroutineScope` to process event in a new coroutine by `kotlinx.coroutines.launch` function.
+  Cannot be used with StdLib StateMachine instance (throws in this case).
+* `processEventByAsync()` - (available in `kstatemachine-coroutines` artifact) Not suspendable, uses StateMachine's `CouroutineScope` to process event in a new coroutine by `kotlinx.coroutines.async` function.
+  Returns`kotlinx.coroutines.Deffered` with `ProcessingResult`.
+  Cannot be used with StdLib StateMachine instance (throws in this case).

 ## Undo transitions

 Transitions may be undone with `StateMachine.undo()` function or alternatively by sending special `UndoEvent` to machine